Ex-Gitmo detainee now selling sweets in Uruguay capital

+Ahjam is one of six former detainees accepted by Uruguay in 2014 after U.S. authorities decided they posed no threat but couldn’t be sent to their homelands.
+He’s building a new life in Uruguay.

-MONTEVIDEO, Uruguay (AP) — A bit of sweetness has entered the life of at least one of the men formerly held at the U.S. Guantanamo Bay prison camp.
+MONTEVIDEO, Uruguay — A bit of sweetness has entered the life of at least one of the men formerly held at the U.S. Guantánamo Bay prison camp.

 Ahmed Ahjam opened a small stall selling Arabic pastries Monday at a public market in the Uruguayan capital, passing out free samples of cellophane-wrapped ma’amul to supporters, local officials and potential customers.

-Ahjam spent a dozen years imprisoned at Guantanamo, and like the other five detainees here, he has struggled to adapt to the South American country.
+Ahjam spent a dozen years imprisoned at Guantánamo, and like the other five detainees here, he has struggled to adapt to the South American country.
 But the former jeweler from Syria learned to make sweets such as baklava with recipes from his sisters and has been earning money selling them at fairs and private events.
-He used that money to buy his cash register and other tools needed for his first business.

 Most Read Nation & World Stories